nirvana-7777/script.service.ultimate/README.md

 # Ultimate Backend (Kodi Add-on)

 **Ultimate Backend** is a background service for **Kodi** that provides a local API for **live TV streaming**, **EPG data**, and **manifest management** from supported online TV providers.

-It acts as the **bridge between streaming services and Kodi’s PVR system**, designed specifically to work together with the official **[PVR IPTV Simple Client](https://github.com/kodi-pvr/pvr.iptvsimple)**.
+It acts as the **bridge between streaming services and Kodi's PVR system**, designed specifically to work together with the official **PVR IPTV Simple Client**.

 ---

 ## 🎯 Purpose

 This add-on runs a small local web service inside Kodi.
 It:
 - Logs in to supported streaming providers
 - Retrieves live channel lists and EPG data
 - Rewrites DASH manifests for Kodi playback
 - Generates M3U playlists compatible with PVR IPTV Simple

-Once configured, your live TV channels from streaming platforms appear directly in Kodi’s **TV** section — complete with EPG, logos, and DRM handling.
+Once configured, your live TV channels from streaming platforms appear directly in Kodi's **TV** section — complete with EPG, logos, and DRM handling.

 ---